cap-js/docs/guides/databases-postgres.md

 5. Finally, package and deploy that, for example using [MTA-based deployment](deployment/to-cf#build-mta).

+## Setup with Existing Projects

-## Step by Step Guide to add PostgreSQL to an existing project and deploy to BTP
+Find below a step by step guide to add PostgreSQL to an existing project and deploy to BTP...

 **Prerequisites:**
 1. An existing instance of PostgreSQL running.
 For this example the instance name `my-postgres-db` is used.
 2. Service definition(s) and data model are in place (content in /srv and /db folder)